Rachel Gould, Director of Study Abroad

 - Make an appointment with an adviser in the Office of International Programs to go over the paperwork required to obtain Ithaca College approval for the plans.

-- The Office of International Programs must be notified of plans to study in an affiliated or nonaffiliated program by November 1, 2018, for the spring semester, and by April 1, 2019, for the summer/fall semesters.
+- The Office of International Programs must be notified of plans to study in an affiliated or non-affiliated program by November 1, 2020, for the spring semester, and by April 1, 2021, for the summer/fall semesters.

 - Attend mandatory study abroad orientation sessions.
 There are several orientations held in April and November of each year.
 Contact the Office of International Programs for more information.